klarabau/portfolio-ads/klarabaumeister-19029454-portfolio.md

 My contributions to the research paper have been...
 The research paper can be found [here]().

 The following contributions to the research paper have been fully made by me:
+- Abstract
 - Introduction
+- Creation of file and structure

 The following contributions to the research paper have been partly made by me:
-- Creation of file and structure (group work with Oscar and Yoran)
-- Abstract

-Furthermore, the references 1-7 have been found and researched by me.
+Furthermore, the references 1-8 have been found and researched by me.

 ### Other efforts